EdamMan/Capstone-Project-Data-Scientist/README.md

    * json
    * matplotlib
    * seaborn
-   * s
+   * sklearn.preprocessing import LabelEncoder
+   * import seaborn as sns
-   * from sklearn.model_selection import train_test_split, GridSearchCV
+   * matplotlib.legend_handler import HandlerBase
-   * from sklearn.naive_bayes import GaussianNB
+   * matplotlib.text import Text

 # Project Motivation
 I have taken udacity course Data Scientist nanodegree this project is part of that the Starbucks Capstone Challenge.
 For the challenge, Udacity provided simulated data that mimics customer behavior on the Starbucks rewards mobile app.The objective